 Efficient Market Hypothesis and Fundamental Analysis

-In order to derive value there have to be inefficiencies in pricing i.e. the EMH is not strictly followed at all times.
+In order to derive value there must be pricing inefficiencies i.e. the EMH is not being followed.
 These inefficiencies then have to be spotted and the market has to reprice the security.
 At the moment I only want to think about the presence of these inefficiencies.
-The article indicates that they can be observed “by carefully scrutinizing publicly available information”.
-What is this overlooked information?
+The article indicates they can be observed “by carefully scrutinizing publicly available information”.
+What is this publicly available overlooked information?
 The article does not say specifically, but it does indicate “any techniques that consistently extract valuable but unrecognized information from balance sheets, income statements and the likes” are applicable and useful.
 So all the article, presumably the EMH itself, and many professional investors likely consider are financial details found on a balance sheet.

 Is this really the beginning and end of how one might find unrecognized value?

 Technology is something that can be fundamental to the prospects of a company and its value.
 Technology is also something that can be understood.
-It is though not something that is adequately considered by those that focus on the balance sheet, leading to inefficiently priced securities and, in turn, the opportunity to derive value from this oversight.
+Unfortunately, it is not adequately considered by those that focus on the balance sheet, leading to inefficiently priced securities and, in turn, the opportunity to derive value from this oversight.